apache/royale-docs/compiler.md

 layout: docpage
 title: Compiler
-description: Refactoring code to remove circular dependencies
+description: Using the Royale compiler to create release artifacts
 permalink: /compiler
 ---

 # Apache Royale Compiler

-Turn your source code into one or more compiled outputs
+Turn your source code into compiled output

 Royale provides a compiler (some call it a transpiler or cross-compiler) and a command-line debugger to turn your source code into compiled output you can share with users.
 The compiler takes [AS3](features/as3), [MXML](features/mxml), and CSS as inputs.